AnyLog-co/documentation/adding data.md

 ***Option B: Data published to AnyLog as a Broker***

 An AnyLog node is configured as a message broker and data is published to the AnyLog Node.
-AnyLog client is registered to the broker, and similalrly to an external broker, pulls the data from the broker and push to the mapper.
+AnyLog client is registered to the broker, and similarly to an external broker, pulls the data from the broker and pushes to the mapper.
 Details are available at: [Configuring the AnyLog node as a message broker](#configuring-the-anylog-node-as-a-message-broker).

 ***Option C: Data transferred using POST***
 The data is transferred using REST POST command.
 The headers include a topic (or if not provided, the default topic is used) and the AnyLog mapper transforms the received data to the destination format.
-Details are available at the section [Using a Post command](#using-a-post-command).
+Details are available at the section [Using a POST command](#using-a-post-command).

 ***Option D: Data transferred using PUT***
 The data is transferred using REST PUT command.
 The data is provided in a format representative of the table's schema.